sderosiaux/react-stack-step-by-step/README.md

 - `0` means : you don't care (disabled).
 - `1` means : you get a warning if that happens, it's tolerated (ESLint will still succeed)
-- `2` means : ESLint you are going fail if that happens
+- `2` means : ESLint is going to fail if that happens

-Some rules accept option to change their behavior.
+Some rules accept some options to change their behavior.

 For instance, if I want to *force* trailing commas for multilines, it's possible :